gimenete/pagantis-ios/README.md

 The SDK has a singleton object that you can always access anywhere using `[PAPagantis sharedInstance]`.
 You will need to import `#import "PAPagantis.h"` first.

-Usually read-only operations can be done calling just one method in that singleton.
-For example retrieving the list of customers.
+Usually read-only operations can be done juast calling one method in that singleton.
+One example is retrieving the list of customers.
 Other operations, usually operations that modify data, require to create a `PA...Request` object.
-For example to create a customer you first create a `PACreateCustomerRequest` object, you configure it with the desired values and finally you call the `createCustomer:customerRequest completion:` method in the `PAPagantis` singleton.
+For example to create a customer you first create a `PACreateCustomerRequest` object, then you configure it with the desired values and finally you call the `createCustomer:completion:` method in the `PAPagantis` singleton.

-Some operations at this moment for security reasons require to use a `UIViewController` that contains a `UIWebView` where the user puts his/her payment card information.
-The SDK provides methods to create these `UIViewController` in each case and the UI is minimal so you can configure how the screen is presented and dismissed.
+Some operations at this moment for security reasons require you to use a `PAWebViewController` that contains a `UIWebView` where the user puts his/her payment card information.
+The SDK provides methods to create these `PAWebViewController`.
+In all cases the UI is minimal intentionally so you can configure how the screen is presented and dismissed.
+There is a special section in the documentation regarding how to present and personalize these screens.

 The SDK offers a block-based API.
-Usually these blocks receive first an `NSError` that will be `nil` if everything went fine, and then more information about the operations such an `NSArray` of results or just a single object or a `BOOL` value indicating success or not.
+Usually these blocks receive an `NSError` as first argument (that will be `nil` if everything went fine), and usually a second argument with more information about the operations such an `NSArray` of results or just a single object, or even just a `BOOL` value indicating success or not.
 We are not using separate blocks for success and failure since many times there is shared code for both situations.
 For example if you want to hide an activity indicator or dismiss a `UIViewContorller` you need to do that in both cases.

 Customers